starriver/charli/README.md

 Use charli if you want to:

 - **Configure your CLI with struct data.** It doesn't use the builder pattern, struct tags or reflection.
-- **Bring your own input validation.** The parser outputs a map of known options & arguments according to your configuration.
-It also aggregates errors caused by unknown args and bad syntax.
-Nothing else is transformed.
 - **Have complete control over your app's I/O**.
 Expect no magic or surprises!
 None of the core functions have any side-effects.
+- **Bring your own input validation.** The parser outputs a map of options & positional args according to your config.
+It aggregates errors caused by unknown args and bad syntax.
+Nothing else is transformed: values are strings, flags are bools.

 ## Design